tmazeika/jval/README.md

 by the replacer function, so the type information will once again be lost.

-JVal has a solution that combines the Schema world with the notion of a JSON codec that knows how to encode and decode any types you define an encoder and decoder for.
+JVal has a solution that combines the Schema world with the notion of a JSON codec that knows how to encode and decode any type you define an encoder and decoder for.
 This also eliminates the need for an alternative JSON type for each model.
 Here's an example that can encode an object with Dates into JSON, and then back into an object with Dates: